RonNewcomb/narrative-engine/README.md

 >
 > Lorem ipsum...

 The above shows a menu with either two or three possible options.
-The third option appears until it has been chosen, then it never appears again.
+The third option appears until the reader chooses it, then it never appears again.

 ### Multipart Responses with [menu]